 - Methodology and data handling.
 What methods do you propose to use in collecting data?
 How will data be stored?
 Security of data?
 How will you protect the anonymity of respondents?
 What are you dissemination plans for project findings?
-It should be noted that following the completion of your project your data will need to be securely stored for a period of no less than five years or for at least two years post-publication.
+It should be noted that following the completion of your project your data will need to securely stored for a period of no less than five years or for at least two years post-publication.

 - Shaded box considerations.
 If you have ticked any shaded boxes in the Ethical Approval Form, then you should describe what measures you propose to adopt to mitigate any possible harms arising from these considerations.
 If there are any other ethical issues that are specific to your project then you should describe these, and discuss how you propose to deal with them.

 - Information and consent.
 What will you tell your respondents about the project?
 How will their consent to provide data be obtained?
 Please note that although the SREC no longer makes the submission of information sheets and consent forms a requirement, it would be helpful if copies were appended to your application.
 Examples of both types of document are available elsewhere on the SREC web pages.
 The information sheet should contain the following details:

 - Outline the aim of the research, and its source of funding

 - Your identity and why you are doing this research

 - Who can participate, and why they have been selected